-Veeam Backup for GCP allows you to store backups only in the Standard Storage class.
-Nearline Storage, Coldline Storage and Archive Storage classes are not supported.
+Veeam Backup for GCP allows you to store backups only in the Standard Storage and Archive Storage classes.
+The Nearline Storage and Coldline Storage classes are not supported.
 For more information on storage classes offered by Cloud Storage, see Google Cloud documentation.

 A worker instance is an auxiliary Linux-based VM instance that is responsible for the interaction between the backup appliance and other components of the Veeam Backup for GCP infrastructure.
 Worker instances process backup workload and distribute backup traffic when transferring data to backup repositories.